abstractsun/braindump/README.md

 - Has various commands for opening files to write in
 - When opening a file, jumps to the important line
 - `./triage` semi-automates the note/idea review process

+## Ingredients

+Currently, to run most braindump scripts, you'll need bash, GNU find, and some other standard utilities available on your `$PATH`.

+Braindump uses nano by default for text editing.
+See the "Other tricks" section for how to select the text editor.

 ## The commands